splunk/observability-workshop/content/lambda/initial_run_env.md

 !!!
 Note
     If you need help with this, here are the instructions how to access you pre-configured [AWS/EC2 instance](../../../otel/connect-info/).

-If you need help with this, here are the instructions on how to access you pre-configured [AWS/EC2 instance](../../../otel/connect-info/){: target=_blank}.
+If you need help with this, here are the instructions on how to access you pre-configured [AWS/EC2 instance](../../../otel/connect-info/).
 (If you can, open a second ssh window to you EC2 instance, as this will be useful later in the workshop)

 Please return here after you have successfully connected to your instance.